gwexploratoryaudits/brla_explore/B2Audits/README.md

 * On the other hand if the election is correct, there is also a probability of (correctly) stopping at each draw.

 In either case, there is a probability of stopping at each draw, which may be understood as the probability of stopping at the *ith* draw and not having stopped at an earlier draw.
-This probability depends on: the *kmin* array, whether the audit is with or without replacement, and the underlying election margin.
+This probability depends on: the `kmin*` array, whether the audit is with or without replacement, and the underlying election margin; additionally, for audits without replacement it also depends on the number of votes cast.
 When the margin is zero, the probability corresponds to worst-case risk.
 We refer to the sequence of probabilities, indexed by the draw (size of the sample), as the stopping probability schedule or the risk schedule respectively.

 The respective sums of the schedules give us the total (cumulative) stopping probability of the specified audit for the specified underlying election.
 When the underlying election has zero margin, this total stopping probability is the risk.
 Notably, we observe that this is often strictly smaller than the risk limit because the ballot draws are discrete-valued.
-The audit will not stop at exactly the required value of the likelihood ratio, but at the first value not smaller than it, this leads to a slight reduction in risk for each ballot draw when compared to the risk if the audit always stopped at exactly the required value.
+The audit will not stop at exactly the required value of the likelihood ratio, but at the first value not smaller than it, this leads to a slight reduction in risk for each ballot draw.

 ### Single Audits

-We include code for computing these schedules for single audits, called B2Risks.
+We include code for computing the stopping probability and risk schedules for single audits, called `B2Risks`.

-Try, using the above computed values of *kmin* and *n*:
+Try, using the above computed values of `kmin` and `n` to compute the corresponding stopping probability and risk schedules:

-`[StopSched1, StopValue1, ExpectedBallots1] = B2Risks(0.4, N, n1, kmin1, 0)`
+`[StopSched1, StopValue1, ExpectedBallots1] = B2Risks(0.4, [], n1, kmin1, 0);`

 to obtain the array `StopSched1` of the *BRAVO* schedule of stopping probabilities, `StopValue1` its sum, expected to be very close to 1 and representing the total probability of the audit stopping, and `ExpectedBallots`, the expected number of ballots drawn, for an underlying election of margin 0.4, which this audit, defined by `n1` and `kmin1`, was designed for.
-When sampling is without replacement, the value `N` is only used to find the expected number of ballots, and its contribution is weighted by multiplying by StopValue1, which will be consequential if the number of draws is small for the margin.
-In particular, `N` matters when the `margin=0`(when it is the risk that is computed).
-If the entire arrays of `n` and `kmin` computed using *B2BRAVOkmin* are used, `N` is of consequence only for `margin=0`.
+When sampling is without replacement, the value `N` is inconsequential, and hence ignored here.
 The last argument, `0`, represents an audit with replacement.
+One could compute the pdfs using a different margin to test how the *BRAVO* audit computed for a margin of `0.4` would behave for an election with a different margin.

 Similarly, you could try:

-`[StopSched2, StopValue2, ExpectedBallots2] = B2Risks(0.4, N, n2, kmin2, 1)`
+`[StopSched2, StopValue2, ExpectedBallots2] = B2Risks(0.4, 200, n2, kmin2, 1);`

 for the *BRAVOLike* single audit.
+TBD.

 You may also use other values for `margin`, or use `1` (without replacement) to see what you would get were the audit used in a setting different from the one it was designed for.
 Using `margin=0` will give you the risk schedule, total risk and a lower bound on the minimum number of expected ballot draws when the underlying election is tied.

-`[RiskSched1, RiskValue1, ExpectedBallotsInCorrect1] = B2Risks(0, N, n1, kmin1, 0)`
+`[RiskSched1, RiskValue1, ExpectedBallotsInCorrect1] = B2Risks(0, [], n1, kmin1, 0)`

-gives you the risk schedule, total risk and expected ballots for a worst-case incorrect election for the *BRAVO* audit computed for a margin of *0.4* and a risk limit of *0.1*.
+gives you the risk schedule, total risk and expected ballots for a worst-case incorrect election for the *BRAVO* audit computed for a margin of `0.4` and a risk limit of `0.1`.

 ### Multiple Audits

-As described earlier for the generation of *kmin* values, we can use wrapper code to perform the above for multiple audits.
+As described earlier for the generation of `kmin` values, we can use wrapper code to perform compute pdfs  for multiple audits.
 You may try, for *BRAVO*:

-`[StopSchedBRAVO, StopProbBRAVO, ExpectedBallotsCorrectBRAVO] = B2RisksMany(margins, N, nBRAVO, kminBRAVO, 0);`
+`[StopSchedBRAVO, StopProbBRAVO, ExpectedBallotsCorrectBRAVO] = B2RisksMany(margins, [], nBRAVO, kminBRAVO, 0);`

 `margin_incorrect = zeros(1,size(margins,2));`

 `[RiskSchedBRAVO, RiskValueBRAVO, ExpectedBallotsInCorrectBRAVO] = B2RisksMany(margin_incorrect, N, nBRAVO, kminBRAVO, 0);`

 and, for *BRAVOLike*: